SSE2: Compiler usage

-When first introduced in 2000, SSE2 was not supported by software development tools.
+When introduced in 2000, SSE2 was not supported by software development tools.
 For example, to use SSE2 in a Microsoft Visual Studio project, the programmer had to either manually write inline-assembly or import object-code from an external source.
 Later the Visual C++ Processor Pack added SSE2 support to Visual C++ and MASM.

 The Intel C++ Compiler can automatically generate SSE4, SSSE3, SSE3, SSE2, and SSE code without the use of hand-coded assembly.

 Since GCC 3, GCC can automatically generate SSE/SSE2 scalar code when the target supports those instructions.
 Automatic vectorization for SSE/SSE2 has been added since GCC 4.

 The Sun Studio Compiler Suite can also generate SSE2 instructions when the compiler flag -xvector=simd is used.

 Since Microsoft Visual C++ 2012, the compiler option to generate SSE2 instructions is turned on by default.

 CPU support

 SSE2 is an extension of the IA-32 architecture, based on the x86 instruction set.
 Therefore, only x86 processors can include SSE2.
 The AMD64 architecture supports the IA-32 as a compatibility mode and includes the SSE2 in its specification.
 It also doubles the number of XMM registers, allowing for better performance.
 SSE2 is also a requirement for installing Windows 8 (and later) or Microsoft Office 2013 (and later) "to enhance the reliability of third-party apps and drivers running in Windows 8".

 The following IA-32 CPUs support SSE2: